Triggs02/FABE_WirelessNetworkCommApp/README.md

 sudo ./wirelessNetworkApp I
 ```

+6. While the program runs, it can be stopped at any time by pressing the 'Ctrl + C' keys on the keyboard being used to type on the Raspberry Pi.
+This is specifically configured on the Wireless Network App to safely terminate all connections made during the program's life time.

 6. (OPTIONAL) To clean up the obj/ and build/ folders from the working directory, issue the following Make command in the Linux terminal:

 ```bash